-The last two years of training, Military Science III and IV, are open to male students who: a. are selected by the President of Ouachita Baptist College and the Professor of Military Science and Tactics; b. can qualify for appointment as second lieutenant prior to reaching twenty-eight years of age; c. have successfully completed the basic course or received credit in lieu thereof; d. achieve an acceptable score on a qualifying examination; e. are willing to file a loyalty statement certifying to nonaffiliation, past or present, with organizations designed by the Attorney General of the United States as totalitarian, fascist, communist, or subversive.
+The last two years of training, Military Science III and IV, are open to male students who: a. are selected by the President of Ouachita Baptist College and the Professor of Military Science and Tactics; b. can qualify for appointment as second lieutenant prior to reaching twenty-eight years of age; c. have successfully completed the basic course or received credit in lieu thereof; d. achieve an acceptable score on a qualifying examination.

-Before enrolling in the advanced course, the student must execute with the United States Government an agreement stating that he will: a complete the advanced course, Military Science III and IV, including one summer camp of approximately six weeks' duration; b. accept a commission in the Army Reserve, if tendered; c. serve on active duty as a commissioned officer for not less than two years after receipt of commission, if called, and remain a member of a Regular Reserve Component of the Army until the sixth anniversary of the receipt of commission; d. or serve on active duty for training for a period of six months after receipt of commission and remain a member of a reserve unit until the eighth anniversary of receipt of commission.
+Before enrolling in the advanced course, the student must execute with the United States Government an agreement stating that he will: a. complete the advanced course, Military Science III and IV, including one summer camp of approximately six weeks' duration; b. accept a commission in the Army Reserve, if tendered; c. serve on active duty as a commissioned officer for not less than two years after receipt of commission, if called, and remain a member of a Regular Reserve Component of the Army until the sixth anniversary of the receipt of commission; d. or serve on active duty for training for a period of six months after receipt of commission and remain a member of a reserve unit until the eighth anniversary of receipt of commission.
 Once a student signs the agreement to attend the advanced course, he is committed to continue until successful completion.